Convergence rates analysis of a multiobjective proximal gradient method: Convergence rates of the multiobjective proximal gradient method

 which is equivalent to

 \end{proof}

-\begin{rem} While Theorem~\ref{thm: strongly convex} implies linear convergence of~$\{x^k\}$, we show that~$\{u_0(x^k)\}$ converges to zero linearly in Theorem~\ref{thm: PL}.
-However, from Theorem~\ref{thm: PL} and Propostion~\ref{prop: sufficient}, we can show that if each~$f_i$ is strongly convex with modulus~$\mu_i > 0$, then it follows that
+\begin{remark} While Theorem~\ref{thm: strongly convex} implies linear convergence of~$\{x^k\}$, we show that~$\{u_0(x^k)\}$ converges to zero linearly in Theorem~\ref{thm: PL}.
+However, from Theorem~\ref{thm: PL} and \cref{prop: sufficient}, we can show that if each~$f_i$ is strongly convex with modulus~$\mu_i > 0$, then it follows that